 After snapping photos of troweling out thick cement mixtures and aligning cinderblock bathroom walls, the director insists on feeding us.
 He whisks us away to a small classroom where we squeeze into wooden chairs better suited for five-year-olds.
 Dr. Tayupanda leans in the doorway, pressing us to finish our plates like a worried mother.
 He is bundled in a white corduroy coat with a faux-sheepskin collar, though the weather is warm.
 Small children in thick, red wool sweaters danced about his feet, excited by visitors and the day’s construction.
 He playfully pats them all on the head.

 Our next stop is a bare classroom.
 A thick red curtain serves as a separating wall for the long room.
 It hangs limply and unevenly on a wire strung across the ceiling.
 Dr. Tayupanda speaks of the dire need for more schoolhouses, gesturing out of a dirtied window lined with small potted plants.

-The director answers our questioning with a gesture toward the back of the classroom.
+The director answers our questions with a gesture toward the back of the classroom.
 There lies a narrow room the size of a closet.
 Three young women in traditional dress cluster around a fire, heating a large metal pot of potatoes.
-They peel potatoes with small knives, chatter, and lean toward the one open window for fresh air.
-They were making lunch for the students, and the principal is proud that no one goes hungry here.
+They peel potatoes with small knives, and chatter, and lean toward the one open window for fresh air.
+They were making lunch for the students, and the principal was proud that no one went hungry here.